rockca/hardDeploy/README.md

 `hardhat --network <networkName> deploy [options and flags]`

-This is a new task that the plugin adds.
+This is a new task that the `hardhat-deploy` adds.
 As the name suggests it deploys contracts.
 To be exact it will look for files in the folder `deploy` or whatever was configured in `paths.deploy`, see [paths config](#extra-paths-config)

 It will scan for files in alphabetical order and execute them in turn.

 - it will `require` each of these files and execute the exported function with the HRE as argument

-Note that running `hardhat deploy` without specifying a network will use the default network.
-If the default network is hardhat (the default's default) then nothing will happen as a result but this can be used to ensure the deployment is without issues.
+To specify the network, you can use the builtin hardhat argument `--network <network name>` or set the env variable `HARDHAT_NETWORK`

-To specified the network, you can use the builtin hardhat argument `--network <network name>` or set the env variable `HARDHAT_NETWORK`
+> :warning: Note that running `hardhat deploy` without specifying a network will use the default network.
+If the default network is hardhat (the default's default) then nothing will happen as a result as everything happens in memory, but this can be used to ensure the deployment is without issues.

 ---